 Dependency of Current on Resistance when Voltage is Same

 In the above picture we can see two circuits in which there is a resistance and LED connected to a 9 V battery.
-There is an Ammeter (to measure the current) is also connected in series along with LED and resistance to measure the current.
-In the first circuits resistance is 500 ohms and the current flowing in the circuit is 13.9 mA.
+An Ammeter (to measure the current) is also connected in series along with LED and resistance to measure the current.
+First circuit resistance is 500 ohms and the current flowing in the circuit is 13.9 mA.
 Similarly in the second circuit resistance is 1000 ohms and the current flowing in the circuit is 7.03 mA.
-Hence its can be concluded that the current flowing inside the circuit is inversely proportional to the resistance i.e., as the resistance in the circuit increases current decreases.
+Hence it can be concluded that the current flowing inside the circuit is inversely proportional to the resistance i.e., as the resistance in the circuit increases current decreases.

 Hence it can be concluded that I ∝ 1/R.